mbradds/pipeline-profiles/readme.md

 npm run dev
 ```

 6. distribution bundles are not tracked.
-Before publishing:
+Before publishing new version:

 ```diff
 -mode: "development",